fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRmAutomationDscOnboardingMetaconfig.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationDscOnboardingMetaconfig** cmdlet creates APS Desired State Configuration (DSC) meta-configuration Managed Object Format (MOF) files.
+The **Get-AzureRmAutomationDscOnboardingMetaconfig** cmdlet creates Azure PowerShell Desired State Configuration (DSC) meta-configuration Managed Object Format (MOF) files.
 This cmdlet creates a .mof file for each computer name that you specify.
 The cmdlet creates a folder for the .mof files.
-You can run the Set-DscLocalConfigurationManager cmdlet for this folder to onboard these computers into an azure_2 Automation account as DSC nodes.
+You can run the Set-DscLocalConfigurationManager cmdlet for this folder to onboard these computers into an Azure Automation account as DSC nodes.

 ## EXAMPLES